Miller County, Arkansas: Public health

 Miller County's above-average poverty rate indicates a high Medicaid eligibility rate.
 As of 2012, 32.4% of Miller County was eligible for Medicaid, with 61.7% of children under 19 eligible for ARKids First, a program by the Arkansas Department of Human Services that combines children's Medicaid (ARKids A) and other programs for families with higher incomes (ARKids B).
 The county's population is significantly above healthy weight, with 54.0% of adults and 38.0% of children/adolescents ranking as overweight or obese, compared to the state averages of 67.1% and 39.3%, respectively.
 These rates are significantly above national averages of 62.9% and 30.3%, respectively.

-The Christus St. Michael Health System and Wadley Regional Medical Center in Texarkana are community hospitals offering acute inpatient care, emergency care, surgery, rehabilitation, therapy, and senior care services.
+The Christus St. Michael Health System and Christus Health Pine Street in Texarkana are community hospitals offering acute inpatient care, emergency care, surgery, rehabilitation, therapy, and senior care services.
 The facilities are both rated Level 3 Trauma Centers by the Arkansas Department of Health.
 The University of Arkansas for Medical Sciences (UAMS) offers a family medicine residency program at the UAMS Southwest Area Health Education Center in Texarkana.
 CHI St. Vincent Hot Springs in Hot Springs is a referral hospital in the region, focusing on neurosurgery, cancer treatment, cardiovascular care, and orthopaedics.

 The nearest Level 1 Trauma Center is University Health in Shreveport.